Principles of operator algebras: 5c. Random matrices

 \begin{proof} The first assertion, regarding the tensor product writing of $tr$, is clear from definitions.
 As for the second assertion, regarding the various properties of $tr$, this follows from this, because these properties are stable under taking tensor products. \end{proof}

 As before, there is a discussion here in connection with the other possible writings of $A$.
 With the probabilistic notation $A=L^\infty(X,M_N(\mathbb C))$, the trace appears as:

-Also, with the probabilistic tensor notation $A=L^\infty(X)\otimes M_N(\mathbb C)$, the trace appears exactly as in the second part of Proposition 5.21, with the order inverted:
+Also, with the probabilistic tensor notation $A=L^\infty(X)\otimes M_N(\mathbb C)$, the trace appears exactly as in the second part of Proposition 5.24, with the order inverted:

+To summarize, the random matrix algebras appear to be very basic objects, and the only difficulty, in the beginning, lies in getting familiar with the 4 possible notations for them.
+Or perhaps 5 possible notations, because we have $A=\int_XM_N(\mathbb C)dx$ as well.

-As already mentioned, the main questions about random matrix algebras regard the individual operators $T\in A$, called random matrices.
-To be more precise, we are interested in computing the ``laws'' or ``distributions'' of such matrices, according to:
+Getting to work now, as already said, the main questions about random matrix algebras regard the individual operators $T\in A$, called random matrices.
+To be more precise, we are interested in computing the laws of such matrices, constructed according to:

 \begin{theorem} Given an operator algebra $A\subset B(H)$ with a faithful trace $tr:A\to\mathbb C$, any normal element $T\in A$ has a law, namely a probability measure $\mu$ satisfying

 with the powers being with respect to colored exponents $k=\circ\bullet\bullet\circ\ldots\,$, defined via